nmboffi/nmboffi.github.io/index.md

 ##### research interests
 I am an applied and computational mathematician.
 I am currently interested in the mathematical foundations of machine learning, and in understanding how the success of machine learning in domains such as image recognition and robotics can be brought to problems in scientific computing and computational mathematics.

 My research draws on techniques from numerical analysis, dynamical systems theory, probability theory, high-dimensional statistics, and optimization to design and efficiently implement new algorithms with provable guarantees.
-In the past, I have worked on numerical methods for disordered, biological, and quantum systems, as well as new online learning-inspired techniques for real-time control of dynamical systems.
+In the past, I have worked on numerical methods for simulating disordered, biological, and quantum systems, as well as online learning algorithms for real-time control of dynamical systems.

 ---
 ##### preprints